jorbDehmel/theory-of-computation/presentations/finite_acceptors.md

     subset of automata.

 - A **finite-state** automaton has a finite number of states that it can transition through.
-Infinite-state automata are not used.

 - A **deterministic** automaton has exactly one set of state transitions which follow from a given string.
 A